Korbin Sims: 2020

 On 15 February, Sims suffered a broken arm whilst playing for St. George Illawarra in the pre-season NRL Nines tournament against Parramatta.
 Sims was seen by cameras leaving the field in emotional distress.

 Sims was limited to only five games throughout the season as St. George Illawarra finished 13th on the table and missed out on the finals.

-In November 2020, Sims signed a two-year deal with the Hull Kingston Rovers in the Super League.
+In November 2020, Sims signed a two-year deal with Hull Kingston Rovers in the Super League.

 2021

 Sims played 14 games for Hull Kingston Rovers in the 2021 Super League season as the club came within one game of the grand final.

 2022

 On 29 August, it was announced that Sims would be one of eleven players who were to depart Hull Kingston Rovers at the end of the 2022 season.

 On 30 August, Sims was suspended for three matches by the RFL.
 On the same day, Sims announced his retirement from Rugby League.

 Sims later came out of retirement to play for Fiji at the 2021 Rugby League World Cup.
 Sims played for Fiji in their controversial quarter final loss to New Zealand at the MKM Stadium.
 After the match, Sims announced his retirement for a second time.